Tsentralnyi Stadion (Zhytomyr): Historical outlook

-After the main association football club of the region withdrew from national competitions in 2005, the stadium was transferred under the ownership of community and was renamed as the Central Stadium.
-It required some major renovations already in 2005, which were mostly complete by March 2021.
+After the main association football club of the region withdrew from national competitions in 2005, the stadium was transferred back under the ownership of community (local government) and was renamed as the Central Stadium.
+It required some major renovations already in 2005.

+In 2011 the regional state administration initiated renovations of the stadium and the main (west) stand in particular, which were mostly complete by March 2021.
 On 26 March 2021, Polissya Zhytomyr hosted Krystal Kherson in first official match on stadium in 16 years.